wlsf82/cv/README.md

 - Pair programming
 - Knowledge-sharing sessions
 - Actively participating in software architecture meetings
-- Actively participating in scrum meetings
+- Actively participating in Scrum meetings
 - Debugging and fixing bugs
 - Refactoring code

 ### Senior QA engineer at [Whereby](https://whereby.com/) (June 2016 - February 2018)

-I helped the team create end-to-end tests with the [Protractor](https://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI tests with XCUI Test (for the iOS app).
+I helped the team create end-to-end tests using the [Protractor](https://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), as well as UI tests with XCUI Test (for the iOS app).
 These tests were executed on CI/CD ([gocd](https://gocd.org)) for each pull request, providing fast feedback while changing the applications.
 I was also responsible for maintaining the CI/CD system and its infrastructure-as-code, with approximately 30 pipelines.

 Every two months, I was the on-call engineer (available 24/7 in case of production incidents).
-In such cases, I'd have to deal with assessing the criticality of issues, accessing Linux servers for log analysis, and working with monitoring tools like NewRelic and Graphana to understand what the issue was and fix it.
+In such cases, I'd have to assess the criticality of issues, access Linux servers for log analysis, and work with monitoring tools like New Relic and Grafana to understand the issue and resolve it.

 I used to work remotely very often.

 ### Software developer and agile testing coach at [Taller Digital Business](https://taller.net.br/en/) (June 2014 – May 2016)

-At first, I was hired as a QA engineer to create automated acceptance tests in Gherkin format with Cucumber (in Ruby language).
+Initially, I was hired as a QA engineer to create automated acceptance tests in Gherkin format using Cucumber (in Ruby).

-After some time, I helped the company in a significant transformation, where software testing was not a phase during the software development process anymore but part of it.
+After some time, I helped the company undergo a significant transformation, where software testing was no longer a phase during the software development process, but an integral part of it.

-During this transformation, I changed my position to a software developer.
+During this transformation, I transitioned into a software developer role.

-As a software developer, I helped the team develop features, fix bugs, write tests, and refactor code.
+As a software developer, I assisted the team in developing features, fixing bugs, writing tests, and refactoring code.

 At Taller, I also had the role of an agile testing coach.
-As so, I used to share knowledge about agile testing throughout the company and help the team on building a mindset where everyone is responsible for the quality of the developed software.
+As such, I used to share knowledge about agile testing throughout the company and help the team develop a mindset where everyone is responsible for the quality of the software they develop.

-In this position, I worked firstly using Scrum, and then we evolved to use Kanban and continuous flow.
+In this position, I initially worked using Scrum, and then we transitioned to using Kanban and continuous flow.

 I used to work remotely occasionally.